jpschewe/fll-sw/scoring/docs/terminology.md

 Subjective
 ----------

+This is sometimes referred to as judging scores.
 There can be unlimited subjective categories.
 Missions in a subjective category are scored within a range by a judge.
 Each judge may use different parts of the range and therefore may come up with a different score for the same team than another judge.